akshat-creator/robot_localization/README.md

 - Performance optimization: uses every 20th laser beam (instead of all 360)

 #### 4. Resampling (`resample_particles`)

+After updating particle weights, the filter performs resampling to focus computational resources on the most likely regions of the map.
+This step uses the draw_random_sample helper function to perform low-variance resampling, which probabilistically selects particles in proportion to their weights.
+High-weight particles are more likely to be duplicated, while low-weight ones are often discarded.
+To maintain diversity and prevent all particles from collapsing onto a single pose, a small amount of Gaussian noise is added to each new particle’s position and orientation after resampling.
+This ensures that the cloud can continue to explore nearby states and adapt to new sensor information if the robot moves into less certain areas.

 - Implements **low-variance resampling** using the `draw_random_sample` helper function